OpenWorksGroup/process-lab/readme.md

    ```
    $    git clone https://github.com/laravel/homestead.git Homestead
    ```
-   * Initialize Homestead by running:
+   * To initialize Homestead, navigate to the Homestead folder and run:
    ```
    $    bash init.sh
    ```
    This will create the homestead.yaml file into ~/.homestead

-2. Cloning the process labs repository
+2. Clone the process labs repository
    * In your home directory, create a folder to house your homestead projects.
    * Clone the process labs into its own folder within this 'projects' folder.